onepointconsulting/murli_chat/README.md

 # Running the app

-This is the command which runs the app
+This is the command which runs the app on port 8080

 ```
 streamlit run .\murli_chat.py --server.port 8080